scarolan/painless-password-rotation/README.md

 * Ensure that passwords meet complexity requirements
 * Require users to check credentials out of Vault

-In this guide you'll have three terminal windows open.
-One for running Vault, a second for entering Vault CLI commands, and one for your remote Linux server.
-The scripts run from the remote GCP instance and connect to Vault to update their stored credentials.

 ## Prerequisites
 * HashiCorp Vault cluster that is reachable from your server instances.
 (Inbound TCP port 8200 to Vault)
 * Seth Vargo's most excellent [vault-secrets-gen plugin](https://github.com/sethvargo/vault-secrets-gen)